subframe7536/vscode-custom-ui-style/README.md

 > [!warning]
 > This extension works by editting the VSCode's css and js files.
 >
-> So, a warning appears while the first time to install or VSCode update.
-You can click the [never show again] to avoid it.
+> ~~So, a warning appears while the first time to install or VSCode update.
+You can click the [never show again] to avoid it.~~
+> From V0.4.0, the warning will no longer prompt. #11

 ## Features